hoang1127/GrpcJava/ProjectCluster/README.md

 #CMPE275 Team Project

+#This instruction has been test with MacBook Air, macOS High Sierra

-1. Download MySQL 5.7.18
+1. Install MySQL lastest (5.7)

+2. Login MySQL as root user:

+        $ mysql -u root -p

-2. Create a database called “FileDB” with a table named “FileChunk” in MySQL.
+3. Create a database called “FileDatabase” and create table ChunkData

-create database FileDB
+mysql> create database FileDatabase;

+        mysql> CREATE TABLE ChunkData (
+                fileName varchar(50),
+                chunkID int,
+                data longblob,
+                file_id varchar(50),
+                totalChunks int,
+                Primary Key(fileName, chunkID));

-3. Download Google Protocol Buffer v3.2.
+3. Install Google Protocol Buffer v3.2

-4. Build the protobuf files:
+4. Build protobuf files:

         ./build_protobuf.sh

-5. Compile all java files using Apache Ant:
+5. Compile all java code by Apache Ant:

 	ant build

-6. Start the server :
+6. Run server :

+        Add the IP(s) in the node1/2/3/4.conf for each node

-	./server.sh config/<node id .conf>
+	./server.sh config/<node1/2/3/4.conf>

-	Note: the config file must have the ips and ports of all the nodes in the network.
+        Ex.
+For node 2:   ./server.sh config/node2.conf

-7. Start the client:
+7. Run client:

+	./client.sh <Cluster number>

+        Ex.
+For cluster 1: ./client.sh 1

+8. Ping to other node in the network with IP:

-	./client.sh <node id>
+        ping <node id>

-	The client has 6 operations:

-        1. ping <cluster id>: ping to a cluster.

-        2. ls: retrieve a list of all files stored in the server

-        3. leader: get leader’s ip and port from redis server

-        4. read <fileName> : retrieve a file from the network.

-        5. write <fileName>:  upload a file from the client’s project directory to the network.
+9. Push a file from local directory to the cluster.
+All nodes from this cluster will save the file to their database.

-        6. quit: exit the client.
+        write <fileName>

+10. Retrieve file from the database

+        read <fileName>

+11. Exit the client

+        quit